 SD-WAN makes segmentation and implementing zero-trust processes far easier, but it’s also playing a key role in first-line-of-defense capabilities.
 Approaches include SD-WAN solutions that whitelist online applications and websites for branch offices that may not have local firewalls.

 Here’s a quick background.
-Closely monitored firewalls are key defense mechanisms when SD-WAN shifts the network architecture away from a small set of centrally managed internet gateways and toward a highly distributed set of gateways.
-Because this dispersed architecture inherently increases the attack surface, the next move of any savvy network engineer is to implement next-generation firewalls with Unified Threat Management.
+Closely monitored firewalls are key defense mechanisms when SD-WAN shifts the network architecture away from a small set of centrally managed internet gateways and toward a highly-distributed set of gateways.
+Because this dispersed architecture inherently increases the attack surface, the next move of any savvy network engineer is to implement next-generation firewalls with Unified Threat Protection.
 Built-in features make this step seamless.

 Your enterprise must be prepared to defend against any increased vulnerabilities, including leveraging: